In a Better World

-I saw “In a Better World” — the 2011 winner of the Academy Award for Best Foreign Film and the Golden Globe for Best Foreign Film — in a theater with a dozen people.
+“In a Better World” won the Academy Award for Best Foreign Film and the Golden Globe for Best Foreign Film in 2011.

 The director — Susanne Bier — is also the director of After the Wedding, an exceptional movie that was nominated for Best Foreign Film in 2007.
 (It lost to the German entry, “The Lives of Others.”)

 Bier’s films are easy to identify.
 Her actors aren’t beautiful in the way movie stars are beautiful — no Botox, no surgery.
 The dialogue in her movies doesn’t show off a screenwriter’s cleverness.
 She doesn’t telegraph the emotions she wants you to feel with music.
 And, most of all, her movies about About Something.